Dubai's Thriving Real Estate Market Takes Centre Stage At IPS 2024

 "At IPS, we are keen to offer an optimal platform for engagement to real estate investors, customers, and stakeholders.
 Our aim is to strengthen their trust in the real estate sector in Dubai, aligning with the government's objectives to establish an environment that is not only investor-friendly but also aligns with its vision of becoming a global hub for real estate investment," added Al Shezawi.

 Additionally, Dubai's real estate market continues to shine on the global stage, boasting notably high residential property value.
-According to the latest data from Knight Frank, residential property prices in Dubai experienced a 5.6% surge during the first quarter of 2023, marking the ninth consecutive quarter of price growth.
-This recent uptick has pushed property values to a remarkable 20% increase compared to the first quarter of 2020.
+According to the latest data from Knight Frank, residential property prices in Dubai experienced a 5.6 percent surge during the first quarter of 2023, marking the ninth consecutive quarter of price growth.
+This recent uptick has pushed property values to a remarkable 20 percent increase compared to the first quarter of 2020.
 This has positioned Dubai as a magnet for real estate investors, offering attractive returns and opportunities for portfolio diversification.

 Further, Dubai continues to command high demand for rental properties from expatriates and business professionals alike.
-As per recent findings by Asteco, average apartment and villa rental rates continued to record strong growth in Q1 2023, particularly in higher-quality developments, with quarterly increases of 4% and 7%, respectively.
+As per recent findings by Asteco, average apartment and villa rental rates continued to record strong growth in Q1 2023, particularly in higher-quality developments, with quarterly increases of 4 percent and 7 percent, respectively.
 This indicates Dubai's status as a vibrant hub where local and international residents seek quality accommodations in a thriving metropolis.

 The three-day-long IPS 2024 provides participants, which include government officials, senior real estate developers, and leading real estate companies within and outside the UAE, financial institutions, banks, and investors with the venue to closely examine and explore the investment opportunities provided by the real estate sector in Dubai and in the world.